This is How Instagram Ranks Who Watched Your Stories

 According to TechCrunch, who was in the room when Instagram revealed all about the new algorithm, Instagram’s main goal is to help you see content from your “friends and family,” as it deems this group to be closest to you.

 The Instagram algorithm tries to predict what posts are the most important to you, and uses three main factors to determine this: interest, timeliness, and relationship.

 But how does this algorithm affect who appears at the top of your Instagram Stories views list?

 Well, as Gutham explains, it all comes down to who you appear to be closest to based on your interactions, including your interactions with other accounts’ profiles, posts, and stories.

 But what classifies as an interaction?
 We’re glad you asked because there are so many elements that make up an “interaction” in the eyes of the Instagram algorithm!

 According to Instagram, a lot of different actions can be classed as an “interaction”.

 Simple actions like visiting an account’s profile can count as an interaction, as well as likes and comments on feed posts, and watching someone’s Instagram Stories.

-So while you may not notice the level of interaction you’re having with an account, the algorithm can pick up on every tap and swipe to bring who it thinks is most important to you to the top of your Instagram Stories viewed list.
+So while you may not notice the level of interaction you’re having with an account, the algorithm picks up on every tap and swipe to determine who it thinks should appear at the top of your Instagram Stories viewed list.